SimonVerhoeven/archunit-demo/README.md

 }
 ````

-An example can be found in the [OnionTest](src\test\java\dev\simonverhoeven\archunitdemo\OnionTest.java) which uses the slicingmodule as a verification source.
+An example can be found in the [OnionTest](src\test\java\dev\simonverhoeven\archunitdemo\OnionTest.java), which uses the slicingmodule as a verification source.
 The onion package contains a setup with some violations to demonstrate the validation

 #### Slicing

-Using `SlicesRuleDefinition` we can verify whether our slices are free of cycles/dependencies on each other.
+Using `SlicesRuleDefinition`, we can verify whether our slices are free of cycles/dependencies on each other.

 An example can be found in the [SliceTest](src\test\java\dev\simonverhoeven\archunitdemo\SliceTest.java) which uses the slicingmodule as a verification source.